rohan-paul/Pandas-DataScience_MachineLearning-Exercises/conda/managing-environment-conda.md

 Linux and macOS: `source activate` or `source deactivate`

+### create a Python virtual environment

+`conda create --name env_name python=3.7`

+The above line literally says: Create an environment using the conda create command whose name is env_name (you can choose any name) that runs on python=3.7

 #### Command To Make exact copy of an environment

 **conda create --clone py35 --name py35-2**